brandur/sorg/content/drafts/interfaces.md

 * Fonts.
 Monospace is the best family of fonts for programming, but are terrible for reading.

-* Whitespace and line-height: This does help to make UI elements more distinctive and text more legibile.
+* Whitespace and line-height: used in moderation, these do help make UI elements more distinctive and text more legible.

 Terminals also need a lot of other things before they're ever going to a plausible interface replacement for most people.
-For example, UI elements that aren't built around ASCII bar characters.
+UI elements that aren't built around ASCII bar characters for example.

 We need a reboot.
 We need toolkits that produce interfaces that are fast, consistent, bug free, and composable _by